dbt-labs/corp/handbook/working_and_growing_here.md

 - Reviews Q4 and Q1 performance.
 (11/1 - 4/30 in any year)
 - Includes team members that started before 2/1 and are therefore out of their 30/60/90 day plans.
     - Managers that started after 2/1 will still be responsible for reviewing any eligible team members.
 They should consult with the team members’ former manager and, if applicable, may add them as a collaborator on the review.
+- Everyone will have two weeks to write and complete their reviews (including peer and upwards feedback, if you choose to opt into this).
+The following month will be when you have a dedicated conversation with your manager to go over everything that was submitted as part of the performance review.

 ##### Timeline